Michelle Purnell-Hepburn

 Students during her graduate school years and in 2021 were awarded the Spratlen Legacy Award.

-Michelle is a past board member of the Group Health Foundation and Express Credit Union, serving on the Executive Committee of both organizations and a past board member of Zion Preparatory Academy.
-She is a past a board member of the King County Chapter of Credit Unions, serving as Treasurer and President, and past Board Treasurer of the African American Credit Union Coalition.
-She is a Past Matron of Mt.
+Michelle is a past board member of the Group Health Foundation and Express Credit Union, serving on the Executive Committee of both organizations, and a past board member of Zion Preparatory Academy.
+She is a past board member of the King County Chapter of Credit Unions, serving as Treasurer and President, and past Board Treasurer of the African American Credit Union Coalition.
+She is a Past Matron of the Mt.
 Rainier Chapter of the Order of the Eastern Star.

 A Seattle native, she is very happily married, has two stepsons, a goddaughter, and lives on Queen Anne Hill, enjoying all aspects of city life.
-Michelle is a vocalist and has given concerts for the Philorati Club as fundraisers for scholarships, and currently is a singer in The Approximations, a local band.
+Michelle is a vocalist and has given concerts for the Philorati Club as fundraisers for scholarships, and is currently a singer in The Approximations, a local band.